Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/f/freetype/README.md

       * Brotli added.

-      * Can use harfbuzz but this was not added as a dependency as that requires a complete reorganisation of the build process, and it is also a circular dependency.
+      * Can use HarfBuzz but this was not added as a dependency as that requires a complete reorganisation of the build process, and it is also a circular dependency.